Together-Java/ModernJava/src/hash_maps/put_items.md

 items into our hash map by following these steps.

 1. Compute the hash code of the key.
-2. Find the bucket that item should go in.
+2. Find the bucket that item should go in based on the key.
 3. Add the item to the bucket.

 ```java